V-Tomanik/V-Tomanik/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Scala and Data Enginnering!
+- 🌱 I’m currently learning WebDev(Flask&Angular) and Data Enginnering!
 - 👯 I’m looking to collaborate on Open Source Python Projects for Web or Data ETL
 <!--
 **V-Tomanik/V-Tomanik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.